-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
+All Grade 9 students participate in the Exploratory Program.
 Students deciding to enter the field of Veterinary Science will be introduced to the basic safety and sanitation, as well as basic identification, husbandry and handling of canines and felines.
 They will also learn basic anatomy and medical terminology.
 Students will work with live animals to perform basic restraint and grooming techniques.
 Technology-related mathematics, reading, writing, vocabulary, and science are integrated throughout the curriculum.